trothr/blog/Richard/2020/20200224-glimmer-of-hope.md

 ## Signs of Hope

-Friday, after meeting with the counselor, there was a glimmer of hope.
+Friday, after meeting with the counselor, there was a ray of hope, the light at the end of the tunnel.
 It only lasted a moment.
 More on that below.

 I have to call out daily, even hourly, sometimes even more often.
 When I call out, when I cry for help, God provides.